Hi! I’m Cassandre from Caramel Loafing. Today, I’m sharing one of Japan’s most sought-after sweet treats: the Hokkaido BAKE-style Cheese Tart.

 Mr. Cheesecake Earl Grey Soft Cheesecake – a must-try Tokyo favorite.

-Japanese Strawberry Shortcake – did you know the 22nd of each month in Japan is “Strawberry Shortcake Day”?
+Japanese Strawberry Shortcake – in Japan, the 22nd of each month is unofficially known as “Strawberry Shortcake Day.”

 Snow-Filled Chiffon Cake – perfect if you love airy, cream-filled cakes.

-And a timeless French favorite loved in Japan: Soufflé.
+A timeless French favorite embraced in Japan: Soufflé.

-Plus, a Tokyo gem featured in the famous TV show Solitary Gourmet (孤独のグルメ): Honey Castella Pancakes.
+Plus, a Tokyo gem featured in the TV show Solitary Gourmet (孤独のグルメ): Honey Castella Pancakes.

 Hokkaido Cheese Tart Recipe & Method